jkrauska/hashfarm/README.md

 In my $dayjob I need to look up unique hash strings on occasion, and I was getting tired of carrying around long strings like '3750318906711016457541286099781521507492567885'.
 So I wondered how hard it would be to make a simple and short mapping of a random string input to a friendly short phrase.

-This is somewhat stolen from [XKCD's 'correct horse staple' musings](https://xkcd.com/936/), but implemented in reverse as a public hash to a friendly shared name.
+This is somewhat stolen from [XKCD's 'correct horse staple' musings](https://xkcd.com/936/), but implemented as a public one way hash to a friendly shared name.
 It also takes some influence and adjectives from [Docker's naming scheme for containers](https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go).

 I like animals a lot, so I started with just mixing colors and animals.
 But that wasn't amusing enough, so I added some adjectives to add some excitement and emotion to the mix.